 Monitoring at 13 locations within Craigavon Borough Council's area has demonstrated that there are two sites were NO2 levels exceeded the objective limit of 40ug/m3.
-Craigavon Borough Council will now proceed to a Detailed Assessment of Lurgan Road (Portadown) and King Street (Lurgan) where the NO2 objective was exceeded.
+Craigavon Borough Council is now in the process of delivering a Detailed Assessment of Lurgan Road (Portadown) and King Street (Lurgan) where the NO2 objective was exceeded.
+This detailed assessment was highlighted in the Progress Report for 2010.
+The additional monitoring for these sites finished in March 2011 and the report will be issued in June 2011.
+The detailed assessment is likely to conclude that an Air Quality Management Area should be declared for Lurgan Road (Portadown) and King Street (Lurgan).